 The Focus T25 workout created quite a stir in many fitness circles.
-If you’ve heard about Beachbody and their products you are already familiar with what it is – a dvd workout program designed to give you a great looking body in just 25 minutes a day.
+If you’ve heard about Beachbody and their products you are already familiar with it.
+In a nutshell, Focus T25 is a dvd workout program designed to give you a great looking body in just 25 minutes a day.

 If, on the other hand, you’ve done some of their workouts over the last couple of years, as I did with the Insanity Workout and the Insanity Asylum, it is justifiable to have big expectations for this one as well.